 Verbier is the main resort in the 4 Valleys, the largest Swiss ski area.
 Verbier’s success is due to a combination of a sunny, scenic location, brilliant terrain and a lively bar scene.
 Verbier has been a long-time favourite of the young and sporty clientele.
 The fact that Verbier is so easy to access from Geneva Airport has also helped with the popularity.

 Thanks to the altitude of the ski area and the snowmaking, Verbier is a safe bet when you’re booking for early or late season.
 The resort itself sits at 1,500m, however, heights of more than 2,700m can be reached by a couple of gondola rides, which only take around 11 minutes altogether.
-At 2700m you can bet your house there will be abundant snowfall.
-Get an instant quote online today to see how much your speedy ski transfer could cost.
+At 2700m you can guarantee there will be abundant snowfall.

 La Clusaz is an authentic mountain village that boasts a rustic and Gallic charm.
 Due to the proximity to Geneva airport, La Clusaz attracts a tonne of weekend visitors.
 The local slopes are all below 2500m, so snow conditions can be unpredictable, however, there is a lot of snowmaking to make up for that.
 There are steep black runs and bumps, as well as decent off-piste when conditions allow.
 There are also challenging but wide blues, as well as gentle nursery slopes up to the mountain.
 La Clusaz is home to rustic huts throughout, and a few lively bars to keep you occupied.